GlobalNamesArchitecture/biodiversity/README.md

 Parses taxonomic scientific name and breaks it into semantic elements.

+*WARNING, IMPORTANT!:*
+Support for Ruby 1.8.7 IS DROPPED.
+Both biodiversity and biodiversity19 will be for Ruby > 1.9.1 and will be identical gems.

+biodiversity19 is now deprecated and will be phased out in a couple of years.
+You are strongly encouraged to change your dependencies from biodiversity19 to biodiversity

 Installation
 ------------

-*WARNING:* Do not use Ruby 1.8.7 -- it is outdated.
-The biodiversity gem for Ruby 1.8.7 is not getting updated anymore

-    sudo gem install biodiversity19 #for ruby 1.9.x sudo gem install biodiversity #for ruby 1.8.x
+    sudo gem install biodiversity

 Example usage
 -------------